spooonsss/smw-piranha-pack/README.txt

-patch dsx.asm from SMWCentral to your ROM with xkas if you have not already done that with other sprites.
+patch dsx.asm (Dynamic Sprites Patch) from SMWCentral to your ROM with asar if you have not already done that with other sprites.
+Unless your rom is sa-1 -- sa-1 pack comes with dsx already.

 put these files in your sprites directory in sprite tool: yipiranhav3.asm